+The old Soviet ideal of equality has almost disappeared and instead a macho culture that treats women first, last, and only as sex objects has developed.
 Russian men have objectified women to a level that goes far beyond “locker room talk.”
-Western PC culture is annoying, but even the most macho American or European guy seems like the star of Matthew McConaughey’s latest romantic comedy.
+Western PC culture can be annoying, but even the most macho American or European guy seems like the star of Matthew McConaughey’s latest romantic comedy.

 In a recent study 100% of female Russian businesswomen had experienced sexual harassment.
 Thirty percent of women surveyed said that they had to have sex to keep their jobs, and yet when a young woman sued her boss in an effort to become only the third Russian woman to win a sexual harassment suit she lost, because the judge ruled that “If we had no sexual harassment we would have no children”.

 The anger that many women feel about this attitude is obvious from the statement on the many web sites where Russian women sign up seeking a Western husband.
 In the largest paper in Ukraine a woman clearly explains Why We Marry Foriegn Men.
 This is a must-read article if you are still suspicious about the underlying motivations of these women.

 The Shifting Nature of Mail Order Bride Culture